A-n-k-a/Object-Oriented-Programming/Week5/README.md

 ## What is a Wrapper?

-- A wrapper class wraps or “boxes” a primitive value inside an object.
+- A wrapper class wraps or "boxes" a primitive value inside an object.
 The value itself is made available by calling an appropriate method on the object.
-- The value to be “wrapped” is supplied as an actual parameter of the constructor.
+- The value to be "wrapped" is supplied as an actual parameter of the constructor.
 So to create a wrapper object for the value 2 we could write `Integer twoWrap = new Integer(2);`
-- To retrieve the “wrapped” value we call the `intValue` method, like this `int i = twoWrap.intValue();`
+- To retrieve the "wrapped" value we call the `intValue` method, like this `int i = twoWrap.intValue();`

 ## Autoboxing and Unboxing